MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_AcceptedContactMeNew** - Indicates if a user has accepted to be contacted by Microsoft upon joining Office Insider program

-- **Data_InsiderLevel** - Insider Level on opening of “Join Office Insider” dialog
+- **Data_InsiderLevel** - Insider Level on opening of "Join Office Insider" dialog

-- **Data_InsiderLevelNew** - Insider level on closing of “Join Office Insider” dialog
+- **Data_InsiderLevelNew** - Insider level on closing of "Join Office Insider" dialog

 - **Data_IsInternalUser** - Indicates whether the application runs under the credentials of a Microsoft corporate account.

 - **Data_IsInternalUserInit** - Indicates whether the code could determine whether the application runs under the credentials of a Microsoft corporate account.

 - **Data_OpenNewsletterWebpage** - Indicates whether Office Insider Newsletter Subscription link was triggered under condition that user has joined Office Insider program, Newsletter Subscription feature is enabled, and the user have not cancelled opening of Office Insider Newsletter Subscription webpage.

 - **Data_RegisterInsider** - Status of Office Insider registration

 - **Data_RegisterInsiderHr** - Result code for Office Insider registration